 So, you can make it create a breeze during the summer and force warm air down during the winter.
 It should spin counter-clockwise during the summer and clockwise during winter.
-Make sure you have the right setting on so you’re cooling the bedroom instead of warming it up.
+Make sure you have the right setting on so you’re cooling a room instead of warming it up.

 Due to the principle of warm air rising, the air at your feet is less hot than at the ceiling.
 You can disassemble your bed and put the mattress on the floor or try a night without a mattress, if you don’t mind hard surfaces, and see if it makes a difference.

 During hotter days, you can also sleep on the floor if your ground is made up of tiles.
 This is a good way to beat the heat.
 Tiles usually feel cool and will make sleeping more comfortable, again if you can manage with hard surfaces.

 There’s nothing more natural and cool than night air.
 You can take advantage of the night air and open the windows or a door.
 If it’s raining, you can open the windows enough to let the cool air in but not to let the rain in.
 The air will make your room colder during the rainy season.

 Open your window as soon as the temperature outside drops.
 In fact, open all the windows in your home to cool it down during the night and allow for a cross breeze, and close them the next morning when the air heats back up again.